snmendoza/dwfpy-ux/README.md

 ```

 ## Overview
-`dwfpy-ux` provides a Python interface to Digilent oscilloscope hardware using the Waveforms SDK.
+`dwfpy_ux` provides a Python interface to Digilent oscilloscope hardware using the Waveforms SDK.
 This library simplifies device connection, configuration, and data acquisition for Digilent oscilloscope devices.

 ## Features
 - Easy configuration with a single dictionary passed to `configure_all()`